 Yes.
-Columbia University School of General Studies (GS) is as competitive as Columbia's traditional undergraduate colleges, which include Columbia College, the Fu Foundation School of Engineering and Applied Science, and affiliate Barnard College.
-Though admission requirements differ slightly from the aforementioned schools because of our nontraditional student applicant pool, GS admits only the best and the brightest prospective students and takes into consideration traditional measures of academic success.
+GS is as competitive as Columbia's traditional undergraduate colleges, which include Columbia College, the Fu Foundation School of Engineering and Applied Science, and affiliate Barnard College.
+Though admissions requirements differ slightly from the aforementioned schools, GS admits only the best and the brightest prospective students and takes into consideration traditional measures of academic success.
 For more information on admissions requirements and procedures, please visit the How to Apply page.

 Yes.
 GS students take the same courses with the same faculty, are held to the same high standards, and earn the same degree as all other Columbia undergraduates.

-Along with 13 other Schools of Columbia University, GS uses the English-language diploma design approved by the University Senate in 2005.
+Along with 13 other colleges and schools of Columbia University, GS uses the English-language diploma design approved by the University Senate in 2005.
 For more information, including a picture of the diploma template, please see this message from Dean Awn.

 In general, the Admissions Committee is looking for at least a 3.00 GPA.
 It is important to note, however, that the Admissions Committee also takes into account standardized test scores, the autobiographical essay, recommendations, and high school performance.
 Some applicants may also be asked to interview.

-Official scores from the Scholastic Assessment Test (SAT) or the American College Testing Program (ACT) taken within the last eight years are required.
+Official scores from the Scholastic Assessment Test (SAT) or the American College Testing (ACT) assessment taken within the last eight years are required.
 Standardized scores should be reported directly to Columbia by the testing service.
 The Educational Testing Service (ETS) code number for GS is 2095.
 The ACT code number for GS is 2716.
-Students who have no test scores or test scores older than eight years will be contacted by the Office of Admissions to take the General Studies Admissions Examination (GSAE) at a cost of $40.
-For more information, please visit the Admissions Exams page.
+Students who have no test scores or test scores older than eight years are required to take the General Studies Admissions Examination (GSAE) at a cost of $50.

 Yes, but the bachelor's degree sought must be different from the first one earned.
 Please visit the Majors and Concentrations page for a list of degree offerings.